Grampians Peaks Trail Trailheads

 In addition, Parks Victoria is working with Grampians Tourism and local government including Horsham Rural City Council, Northern Grampians Shire Council, Ararat Rural City Council, and Southern Grampians Shire Council.

-Relevant government departments such as Department of Jobs, Precincts and Regions and Department of Environment, Land, Water and Planning are also key contributors to the project.
+Relevant government departments such as Department of Jobs, Skills, Industry and Regions and Department of Energy, Environment and Climate Action are also key contributors to the project.